luckyLacchin/ObjectOriented-EventBasedProgramming/README.md

 - Scope rules and visibility of identifiers
 - Structured code and data structures
 - Abstraction
+- use of JavaFX in order to do also interactive user interfaces.

 The course emphasizes the principles of object-oriented programming, including: